IIIF/cookbook-recipes/recipe/0230-navdate/index.md

 The `navDate` property, somewhat as implied by its name, allows a manifest to identify a pertinent date associated with an IIIF resource in order to help viewers provide users with date-aware navigation.
 This property is intended for consumption by computer agents.
 More descriptive date ranges, intended for display directly to the user, should be included in `metadata` property entries.

 The value of the `navDate` property must be an [XSD dateTime literal](https://www.w3.org/TR/xmlschema11-2/#dateTime) with a timezone.
 The timezone should be in the UTC + "Z" format, but may instead have the difference from UTC given in the value in the "+hh:mm" format.
-If any of your Canvases contain a `duration` property, the `navDate` for that Canvas is for the start of the resource.
+If a Canvas using `navDate` also contains a `duration` property, the `navDate` for that Canvas is the date and time of the start of the resource's content.
+Use "01" for an unknown month or day, and "00" for any unknown time portion.

 Only Collections, Manifests, Ranges, and Canvases are permitted to contain a `navDate` property, and the property may appear only once within each resource.
 Conforming clients are directed to ignore `navDate` on other resources